aws-samples/eks-workshop/content/advanced/340_appmesh_flagger/canary_analysis.md

 The canary analysis runs periodically until it reaches the maximum traffic weight or the number of iterations.
 On each run, Flagger calls the [webhooks](https://docs.flagger.app/usage/webhooks), checks the metrics and if the failed checks threshold is reached, stops the analysis and rolls back the canary.
 For more details, see Flagger documentation [here](https://docs.flagger.app/usage/how-it-works#canary-analysis).

 For the canary analyis of `detail` service, we have used the below setup.
-* We are checking the failed metrics for every ireration of canary analysis and if the request-success-rate metrics is below 99% or if the latency is greater than 500ms which means the number of failures reach the threshold which is "1" in our setup, then canary analysis will fail and will rollback.
+* We are checking the failed metrics for every iteration of canary analysis.
+If the request-success-rate metrics is below 99% or if the latency is greater than 500ms (which means the number of failures reach the threshold which is "1" in our setup), then canary analysis will fail and will rollback.
-* We are have webhook for doing pre-rollout acceptance-test that are executed before routing traffic to canary.
-The canary advancement is paused if a pre-rollout hook fails, the canary will rollback.
+* We have pre-rollout webhook for running acceptance-test that are executed before routing traffic to canary.
+The canary advancement is paused if the pre-rollout hook fails and the canary will rollback.
 * We also have rollout hook for load-test that are executed during the analysis on each iteration before the metric checks.
-If a rollout hook call fails the canary advancement is paused and eventfully rolled back.
+If a rollout hook call fails; the canary advancement is paused and eventfully rolled back.

 {{< output >}}